bevyengine/bevy/examples/README.md

 [GPU readback](../examples/shader/gpu_readback.rs) | A very simple compute shader that writes to a buffer that is read by the cpu
 [Instancing](../examples/shader/custom_shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call using low level rendering api
 [Instancing](../examples/shader/automatic_instancing.rs) | Shows that multiple instances of a cube are automatically instanced in one draw call
-[Instancing - Custom Index](../examples/shader/mesh_instance_index.rs) | Demonstrates how to use a custom mesh instance index in a shader
 [Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material](../examples/shader/shader_material_2d.rs) | A shader and a material that uses it on a 2d mesh [Material - Bindless](../examples/shader/shader_material_bindless.rs) | Demonstrates how to make materials that use bindless textures